To spike or not to spike: the whims of the Wonham filter in the strong noise regime

-Here we prove a useful intermediary step, which informally says that:
+In this section we prove a useful intermediary step following the previous discussion, which informally says that:

 This is the combination of two simplifying facts: \begin{itemize} \item During jumps, Hausdorff proximity is guaranteed.
-Indeed, the graph of the spike process and $\xb$ are very close in the Hausdorff sense and they take the full segment $[0,1]$ vertically.
+Indeed, the graph of the spike process $\mathbb X$ and the graph of $\xb$ are very close in the Hausdorff sense since their slices are exactly $[0,1]$ at the jump times of $\xb$.
 Thus no matter where $\pi_{s,t}$ is, the Hausdorff distance will be small. \item If $|t-s| \rightarrow 0$, away from jumps, the remainder benefits from smoothing. \end{itemize}

 Once this is established, we only need to control the damping term $D^\gamma$ outside from small spikes.
-Let us now make these informal statements rigorous.